datagrok-ai/public/help/develop/admin/deploy-amazon-ecs.md

 8. Go in the web browser to <CVM_DNS>, login to Datagrok using username "admin" and password "admin"

-9. Edit settings in the Datagrok (Tools | Settings...).
+9. Edit settings in the deployed Datagrok platfom  (Tools -> Settings...).
 Do not forget to click Apply to save new settings.

 * Scripting:
   * CVM Url: `http://<CVM_DNS>`